drduh/macOS-Security-and-Privacy-Guide/README.md

 See `man 4 random` for more information.

+Turning on FileVault in System Preferences **after** installing macOS, rather than creating an encrypted partition for the installation first, is [more secure](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/230), because more PRNG entropy is available then.

-The PRNG can be manually seeded with entropy by writing to /dev/random **before** enabling FileVault.
+Additionally, the PRNG can be manually seeded with entropy by writing to /dev/random **before** enabling FileVault.
 This can be done by simply using the Mac for a little while before activating FileVault.

 To manually seed entropy *before* enabling FileVault: